kurniawano/ictpsp.github.io/README.md

-## This is a website for the bok Introduction to Computational Thinking and Problem Solving.
+## This is a website for the book "Introduction to Computational Thinking and Problem Solving."

-You can contribute by forking this repository and creating pull requests 😊
+You can contribute by forking this repository and creating pull requests. 😊